 - These methods act on class level.
-Class methods are the methods which act on the class variables or static variables.
-These methods are written using @classmethod decorator above them.
-By default, the first parameter for class methods is 'cls' which refers to the class itself. - Program 7: A Python program to use class method to handle the common feature of all the instances of Bird class.
+Class methods are the methods which act on the class variables or static variables. - Program 7: A Python program to use class method to handle the common feature of all the instances of Bird class.